 - What is my diagnosis?
 What is my subtype? - What is the goal of the treatment?
 What is my prognosis? - What are my treatment options, including clinical trials? - How will I receive treatment?
-Will treatment be outpatient or at home?
-Or, will I need to stay overnight at the hospital? - What are the short-term and long-term side effects of treatment?
-Who can help me manage side effects? - What can I do to prepare for treatment?
-How can I keep myself as healthy as possible during treatment? - Will my fertility (ability to have a biological child) be affected by treatment?
-If so, what are my options to preserve fertility? - What kind of testing will be done to monitor my disease and treatment? - O How long do I have to make treatment decisions? - Where can I find more information about my diagnosis and treatment? - Where can I turn to for help with financial or practical questions? - Is there an online patient portal I can access to view my information?
+Will treatment be inpatient, outpatient or at home? - What are the short-term and long-term side effects of treatment?
+Are there ways to manage side effects? - What can I do to prepare for treatment?
+How can I keep myself as healthy as possible during treatment? - Will my fertility be affected by treatment?
+If so, what are my options to preserve fertility? - What kind of testing will be done to monitor my disease and treatment? - How long do I have to make treatment decisions? - Where can I find more information on my diagnosis and treatment? - Where can I turn to for help with financial or practical questions? - Is there an online patient portal I can access to view my information?
 If so, how do I access it?